Rubayet19/personal-api-dashboard/memory.md

 - Moto for mocking DynamoDB interactions
 - Encrypted storage of API keys using Fernet
 - Full CRUD operations with authentication checks
+- Automatic removal of associated rate limits when keys are deleted

+#### Rate Limit Tracking
+- Redis for storing and retrieving rate limit data
+- Tracking rate limits only when stored API keys are used
+- Automatic normalization of API names for consistency
+- Time-based expiration of rate limit data

 #### Proxy Service
 - Implemented with httpx for forwarding API requests
 - Support for authentication with stored API keys
-- Rate limit header parsing and forwarding
+- Rate limit header parsing and extraction
 - Error handling for various failure scenarios

-#### Database Structure
+#### Testing
-- API Keys table with:
-  - id (primary key)
-  - user_id (for filtering keys by user)
-  - api_name (for identifying the API service)
-  - encrypted_key (the securely stored API key)
-  - created_at and updated_at timestamps
+- Comprehensive unit tests with pytest
+- Coverage reporting for code quality
+- Tests for rate limit parsing from different API formats

 ## Notes

 - Frontend development server runs on port 5173 (or next available port if busy)
 - Backend API runs on port 8000
-- The project successfully implements all features from Phases 1-4
+- The project successfully implements all features from Phases 1-5
 - All user flows work as expected:
   - User authentication
   - API key management
   - API request building and testing
+  - Rate limit visualization
   - Navigation between dashboard sections
 - Project follows best practices:
   - DRY (Don't Repeat Yourself)
   - KISS (Keep It Simple, Stupid)
   - YAGNI (You Aren't Gonna Need It)
+  - TDD (Test-Driven Development)
   - Component-based architecture
   - Type safety with TypeScript
   - Consistent error handling